 Bad hair day

-A day on which one's hair seems unmanageable.
-Also extended to mean a day when everything seems to go wrong.
+A 'bad hair day' originally had a literal meaning - a day on which one's hair seems unmanageable.
+The expression's meaning has been extended to mean a day when everything seems to go wrong.

 Buffy (Kristy Swanson) to the one-armed vampire Amilyn (Paul Reubens):